apersongithub/Revert-YouTube-UI/README.md

 # Steps (for chromium based browsers only) ![Internet-chromium-icon](https://user-images.githubusercontent.com/72956230/236043122-0efca4d4-a0dd-4e41-a988-3987abf47c4d.png)

+(if we get $20 donated ill add it to the chrome webstore like I did with firefox)

 Download the <a href="https://github.com/apersongithub/Revert-YouTube-UI/releases/">latest release</a> **(make sure its the .zip file)**

 goto chrome://extensions